 Tomas Sander Poulsen

 Tomas holds a Master of Technology and Socio-Economic Planning, and is CEO of Provice, a consultancy firm within the field of environmental protection, resource efficiency and project development.
 Tomas has a large network of companies and environmental public authorities and has a broad experience in regulation, product development, production and environmental conditions.
-In addition to his basic commitment to contribute to greater sustainability, Tomas has experience with green support groups, including as an evaluator for the EU and Danish environmental programmes.
+In addition to his commitment to the environment, Tomas has experience with green support groups, including as an evaluator for the EU and Danish environmental programmes.
 Tomas has experience in strategy development and change management and has an international profile from more than 15 years of involvement in international environmental projects from the North Atlantic to Asia.
-Tomas is a former project manager and has also worked as a generalist with the Danish Environmental Protection Agency.
+Tomas has also worked as a generalist with the Danish Environmental Protection Agency.

 Dorte holds a Master of Corporate Communication, and has been working with commercial communication, digital and direct marketing, marketing concepts, public relations, sponsorship and sales for more than 20 years.
 Her focus has been on generating sales and changing behavior.